 As Chair of OPFS, I feel very privileged to work with our families, Satwat, the OPFS team, our Board and partners.
-Professionally I bring experience in equality, education and systems thinking, all the while, my personal experience as a lone-parent is one lived in technicolour!
+Professionally I bring experience in equality, education, safeguarding and systems thinking, all the while, my personal experience as a lone-parent to teenagers is one lived in technicolour!
 The UN Convention on the Rights of the Child (UNCRC) is the internationally mandated children’s rights framework that informs our strategies and programmes.
 This is central to my core values and deep personal commitment to our mission at OPFS to support families and to advance the fundamental rights of children and young people through our policy, partnerships and practice.

 Keir is delighted to be appointed Vice Chair of OPFS and as a solicitor brings her transferable legal skills to the boardroom table.
 When a single parent herself many years ago, Keir would have loved to access the services OPFS offer today and looks forward to supporting them in their important work.

 Kerry is Head of Service in Public Health Scotland and most recently their Lead on Child Poverty.
 She has over 20 years’ experience leading and delivering health improvement programmes at both national and local levels in NHS and local authority across a wide range of public health policy areas in complex systems.

-Susan Smith is currently the Head of communications at CHSS and previously was the campaigns manager at the Scottish Council for Voluntary Organisations since returning from parental leave in April 2020.
+Susan Smith is currently the Head of communications at CHSS and previously was the campaigns manager at the Scottish Council for Voluntary Organisations.
 Before that she was editor of Third Force News for over a decade and has a background in journalism.
 Previous board appointments include five years as a trustee of the Sheila McKechnie Foundation.
 Susan is a single parent by choice so understands the social, emotional and financial challenges of managing family life alone.
 She doesn't have much spare time but enjoys reading, films, theatre, and cycling and swimming when she gets the chance.